-New Hampshire Toll Booth Robbed By Masked, Knife-Wielding Man
+Knife-Wielding Man Makes Off With Less Than $1 In New Hampshire Toll Booth Robbery

 HOOKSETT, N.H.
-(CBS) – New Hampshire State Police are searching for a masked man who robbed a toll booth at knife-point but was only able to make off with a coin bag.
+(CBS) – New Hampshire State Police are searching for a masked man who robbed a toll booth at knife-point.
+The suspect, however, didn’t get away with much.

 It happened around 1 a.m. on Monday at the Hooksett toll plaza off Exit 11 on Interstate 93.

 The toll attendant said a silver car pulled up and a man got out demanding money.

-Wielding a knife, the man told the attendant to fill a bag with money.
+“Initially he thought it was any other car coming through who was perhaps fumbling for change and looking for their money,” said New Hampshire State Police Trooper Matthew Field.

+But then, the man got out and walked up to the window.
+“At that point, he asked the toll attendant to place the money in the bag and presented what appeared to be a pocket knife to the toll attendant.”

-After taking a bag from the booth with an undisclosed amount of coins inside, the suspect drove off.
-The toll attendant was not injured.
+After taking a bag from the booth, the suspect drove off.
+Police say the man likely drove off with less than one dollar.

 Police are searching for a suspect described as a white man between 5’10”-6’0” tall with blue eyes.
 He was wearing a blue ski mask, black coat and jeans.